HQ

 In May 2024, Cozi added a 30-day calendar limit to its free tier — events more than 30 days out moved behind Cozi Gold.
 The change frustrated many longtime users, and "Cozi alternative" became a common search this year.

 Yes — it's a clean landing pad.
 HomeHQ does everything Cozi does (shared calendar, color-coded family members, meal planning, chores, shopping list) plus two-way Google sync (Cozi is read-only) and an always-on iPad display mode.
-The HomeHQ app runs on iPhone and iPad, but because the calendar lives in Google, the family can still see it on Android or the web.
+The HomeHQ app is built for iPhone and iPad today, with a native Android app coming soon.

 Yes, $12/month billed annually (or $14.99 monthly) vs $3.33/month for Cozi Gold.
 The price difference covers two-way Google sync, the always-on display mode, chores and meal planning, with everything included in one price.
 If price is the only factor, Cozi Gold or a free Google Calendar setup is cheaper.